opencog/atomspace/opencog/bench-mst/README.md

 The only algo currently in the sheaf directory is a modified Boruvka algroithm, modified to perform only planar parses.
 It runs in O(N^3) time, based on the measurements done here.
+This isn't "that bad": Yuret published an O(N^3) algo.

-State of the art algos are supposed to run at O(N). (???)
+State of the art algos are supposed to run in O(M) where M is the number of edges.

+One issue is that there is no a-priori way of knowing which edges exist, and which do not, and therefore, N^2 possible edges need to be checked.
+(and therefore, we expect O(N^2) runtimes).

 Boruvka's is supposed to run at about O(N^2) time,  So .. something is wrong with the implementation, it would seem!?

-One issue is that there is no a-priori way of knowing which edges exist, and which do not, and therefore, N^2 possible edges need to be checked.